-Tom has been playing volleyball since he was a 16 year old in high school.
-He played for the Mead High School Men's Club team in Spokane, Washington and moved on to play in the U.S. Navy.
-Most recently, he has played in the Aurora Recreational Adult League and South Metro Volleyball's fun Friday night coed 6s league (his team won the second session of the league).
-Tom also started coaching volleyball in high school where he mentored elementary school kids.
-He has also coached recreational youth soccer for the Colorado Storm.
+Tom began playing volleyball as a 16 year-old high school student.
+After playing for the Mead High School Men's Club team in Spokane, Washington, he moved on to play in the U.S. Navy.
+Most recently, he has played in the Aurora Recreational Adult League and South Metro Volleyball's Friday night coed 6s league, where his team won the second session of the league.
+Tom started coaching volleyball in high school, where he mentored elementary school kids.
+Later on he has also coached recreational youth soccer for the Colorado Storm.

-He holds a Bachelor of Arts business degree from Judson University in Elgin, Illinois.
-A small business owner in the insurance industry for over a dozen years, Tom also works for CNA Insurance as a surety marketing representative over several states.
+Tom holds a Bachelor of Arts business degree from Judson University in Elgin, Illinois.
+A small business owner in the insurance industry for over a dozen years, Tom also works for CNA Insurance as a surety marketing representative for several states.
 Tom thinks it is important to stay active and loves working out, camping, and motorcycling with his wife and two boys.
-After training with South Metro / No Limits Volleyball for a year, his youngest son plays for Front Range Volleyball boys’ team!
+After training with South Metro / No Limits Volleyball for a year, his youngest son plays for Front Range Volleyball boys team.
 Tom is certified by the Positive Coaching Alliance (PCA).